 The prognosis of mesothelioma or any other cancer depends on a number of variables.
 Those variables include:

 - The type (pleural or peritoneal) and stage of the cancer (localized or advanced) play a role on prognosis.
 Some clinical studies suggest that peritoneal mesothelioma may have a better prognosis than pleural mesothelioma, with the appropriate treatment.
 A positive prognostic factor is also associated with cancer that has not metastasized.
 Cancer that is local and has not spread is obviously better.

 - Mesothelioma that is limited to the mesothelium and has not spread to lymph nodes or metastasized to other areas of the body can also indicate better prognosis.

-- Of all the conventional treatments (chemo, radiation or surgery), surgery has the greatest impact on prognosis.
+- Of all the conventional treatment (chemo, radiation or surgery), surgery has the greatest impact on prognosis.
 If a surgery can be performed this can often extend life.
-Therefore, whether a patient has operable mesothelioma (which depends on the size and location) is another important prognostic factor.
+Therefore, whether a patient’s cancer is operable (which depends on the size and location) is another important prognostic factor.

 - As discussed above, tumor cell type (epithelioid, sacromatoid and biphasic) plays a role in prognosis.
 The epitheloid cell type generally has the better prognosis.

 Patient’s overall health